-The two-year Therapeutic/Clinical Practice program offers three unique rotations that enable fellows to advance and apply skills across both industry and hospital settings.
+The two-year Therapeutic/Clinical Practice fellowship offers three unique rotations that enable fellows to advance and apply skills across both industry and hospital settings.

 - Enhance skills in literature retrieval and analysis.

 - Improve scientific writing skills by authoring scientific response letters and escalated medical information requests from clinicians, payers and other population-based healthcare decision-makers.

 - Utilize critical thinking and clinical knowledge to develop fair and balanced communications of product information to clinicians and in compendia communications.

 - Support product launch and sales training material development.

 Medical Information Call Center

 - Develop competencies in communicating fair-balanced and accurate medical information to healthcare professionals by responding to medical information requests

 - Enhance interpersonal communications.

 - Gain proficiencies in adverse drug event reporting.